The 3rd Pacific Invasives Learning Network (PILN) meeting was held on Kiritimati Island, Kiribati, from 22 to 27 March 2012.

 The week-long meeting was organised and facilitated by the Secretariat of the Pacific Regional Environment Programme (SPREP) and the Government of Kiribati.

-Over forty participants arrived from 19 Pacific Island countries and territories to discuss the management and piln_groupcontrol of invasive alien species in the Pacific islands region.
+Over forty participants arrived from 19 Pacific Island countries and territories to discuss the management and control of invasive alien species in the Pacific islands region.
 Issues on the agenda included mainstreaming and integrating invasive species management into national development plans, sourcing funds and fundraising, biosecurity, engaging stakeholders, regional collaboration and capacity building, and effective coordination of national invasive species teams.

 In addition to these key thematic areas of discussion, technical sessions were held on issues such as bio-control and aquatic invasives.

 "Aquatic invasive species are important to Pacific countries because the ocean is our lifeline.
-Our coral reefs provide food for our families and any threat posed by aquatic invasive species should be taken seriously," piln_coconutplantsaid Posa Skelton, the meeting organiser.
+Our coral reefs provide food for our families and any threat posed by aquatic invasive species should be taken seriously," said Posa Skelton, the meeting organiser.

 "Participants recognise aquatic invasive species as an important issue for the region to address.
 However, they acknowledged that there is still a lot to learn about aquatic invasive species and recommended that initial surveys need to be undertaken in port areas to determine the extent of the problem," he adds.